 - Secured configuration of AWS Elasticsearch

-The basic installation of fluentbit on Kubernetes (VKE) with public configuration is available in my git repo:
+The basic installation of fluentbit on Kubernetes (VKE) (now called VMware Cloud PKS) with public configuration is available in my git repo:

 In this blog we will discuss how to configure fluentbit with a secure version of AWS Elasticsearch.